I'm an Old Cowhand (From the Rio Grande)

-"I'm an Old Cowhand (From the Rio Grande)" is a comic song written by Johnny Mercer for the Paramount Pictures release Rhythm on the Range and sung by its star, Bing Crosby.
+"I'm an Old Cowhand (From the Rio Grande)" is a satirical western song written by Johnny Mercer, introduced in the Paramount Pictures film Rhythm on the Range and sung by its star, Bing Crosby.
+Its humorous self-deprecating lyrics poke fun at being a modern person pretending to be a cowhand (a cowboy) despite having little in common with real cattle herders of the Old West.

 The Crosby commercial recording was made on July 17, 1936, with Jimmy Dorsey & his Orchestra for Decca Records.
-It was a huge hit in 1936, reaching the No. 2 spot in the charts of the day, and it greatly furthered Mercer's career.
+It was a huge hit in 1936, reaching No. 2 in the charts of the day, and it greatly furthered Mercer's career.
 Crosby recorded the song again in 1954 for his album Bing: A Musical Autobiography.
 Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.
 It has also been covered by numerous jazz musicians, including Sonny Rollins, Monty Alexander, Joshua Redman, and John Scofield.

 Background

 Mercer and his wife were driving across the US en route to his hometown, Savannah, Georgia, after having apparently failed to succeed in Hollywood.
-Mercer was amused by the sight of cowboys, with spurs and ten-gallon hats, driving cars and trucks instead of riding horses.
-Singing cowboys were popular in films and on the radio then, and within 15 minutes, writing on the back of an envelope, Mercer transferred the image he was seeing into a song whose satirical lyrics vented some of his own bitter frustration with Hollywood.
+Mercer was amused by the sight of people dressed like cowboys, with spurs and ten-gallon hats, driving (Mercer's lyrics would joke that "I ride the range in a Ford V8") instead of riding horses.
+Singing cowboys were also popular in films and on the radio then, so Mercer's lyrics would later joke about knowing all the cowboy songs by learning them through radio, not through experience as a cowboy.
+Within 15 minutes, writing on the back of an envelope, Mercer transferred the image he saw into a song whose satirical lyrics vented some of his own bitter frustration with Hollywood.

-The lyrics, about a 20th-century cowboy who has little in common with the cowpunchers of old, have been included in some anthologies of light verse.